PeteH32/userAPI_flask/README.md

   - In the test output, all API calls should return success:
     - "200 OK"
     - "201 CREATED"
+- Note: DELETE's work per JSON:API spec.
+But I forgot to include in the automated test script.
+Can be easily added.
 - Newman has ability to provide assertions and verify that each API call is returning expected values, including expected errors.
 But I do not know how to write Newman assertions/checks.
 This is just the groundwork for those tests.